L3o-pold/Wumpa/README.md

 Todo list:
 - Add MySQL support (model generation)
 - Error handling and reporting
-- Add more database support
+- i18n

 4) Documentation & Getting started
 -----
-To get started or to learn more about use of Wumpa check out the Wiki of the GitHub repo.
+To get started and to learn how to use Wumpa check out the [wiki](https://github.com/de-luca/Wumpa/wiki).